Master ENT

 Sample Practice Questions

-A 2-year-old child presents to the emergency department with sudden onset severe coughing, choking, and respiratory distress while playing with toys.
-The child is conscious but struggling to breathe, and on auscultation, there is reduced air entry and a unilateral wheeze over the right lung field.
+A 2-year-old child is brought to the emergency department by his parents with sudden onset of severe choking, stridor, and difficulty speaking after playing with small toys.
+The child is conscious but distressed, trying to cough, and has significant respiratory distress.
+What is the most appropriate immediate action for this child?

 Ready to see the answers?